ExcuseMeBro/brodevscope/apps/www/src/content/docs/installation/laravel.md

 ### Update tailwind.config.js

-The `shadcn-vue` CLI will automatically overwrite your `tailwind.config.js`.
+The `brodevscope` CLI will automatically overwrite your `tailwind.config.js`.
 Update it to look like this:

 ```js
 import forms from '@tailwindcss/forms'